besp9510/dma_pwm/README.md

 ## Running the Test

-dma_pwm_test.c is a test script to check and see PWM via DMA works on your Raspberry PI and provide examples on how to use dma_pwm.c.
+dma_pwm_test.c is a test script to check and see PWM via DMA works on your Raspberry Pi and provide examples on how to use dma_pwm.c.
 The outline of this test script:
 1. Configuring dma_pwm.c
 2. Requesting a PWM channel
 3. Setting a PWM signal